annagraff/densify/paper/paper.md

 The R package ``densifieR`` provides users a flexible and explicit method to generate sub-matrices from an input matrix in a mathematically principled way.
 This paper shows a case example using a standard sparse linguistic dataset (WALS) and the standard linguistic taxonomy provided by Glottolog.
 More examples and usage details are hosted in the software repository on GitHub.

 # Acknowledgements
-We thank Reinhard Furrer for his input on several package functions and usability.
 FINANCIAL SUPPORT??
 The authors declare that there are no conflicts of interest.